KAT savors Wolves return, drops 32-20 in N.Y. rout

 "Of course," he said emphatically.
 "I was here nine years.
 That's a long time I had called this place home."

-On the court, Towns has settled into a groove with his new squad, averaging 24.8 points and a league-leading 13.9 rebounds on 53% shooting, matching a career high, while shooting 44% from 3, which would set a career-high shooting from deep.
+On the court, Towns has settled into a groove with his new squad, averaging 25 points and a league-leading 14.2 rebounds on 53.5% shooting and 46.1% from 3, which would be a career high from deep.

 At 17-10, the Knicks have the third-best record in the Eastern Conference.
 Meanwhile, the Wolves had found their footing after a slow start, winning six of their past seven games before Thursday's disappointment.

-"They kicked our ass in every department," Wolves coach Chris Finch said afterward.
+"They kicked our ass in every department," Wolves coach Chris Finch said.

 The two teams played a preseason game in New York a few weeks after the trade, but Towns said that wouldn't make Thursday's game any easier emotionally.
 He repeated that he wanted to savor the moment and appreciate the memories he built in Minnesota.